elastic/ansible-elasticsearch/README.md

 The application of the elasticsearch role results in the installation of a node on a host.
 Specifying the role multiple times for a host therefore results in the installation of multiple nodes for the host.

-An example of a two server deployment, each with 1 node on one server and 2 nodes on another.
+An example of a two server deployment is shown below.
 The first server holds the master and is thus declared first.
 Whilst not mandatory, this is recommended in any multi node cluster configuration.
+The second server hosts two data nodes.

+**Note the structure of the below playbook for the data nodes.
+Whilst a more succinct structures are possible which allow the same role to be applied to a host multiple times, we have found the below structure to be the most reliable with respect to var behaviour.
+This is the tested approach.**

 ```
 - hosts: master_nodes